Jhgomez/StudyNotes/Android/compose.md

 defines something similar to a `Modifier.requiredWidth()` but if the requested width is greater than the parent's constraints it will respect parent's constraints that is why I maybe should say that the
-`width` modifier defines a desired width, the middle one is dynamic and is useful in responsive UIs and it will always match the parent's constraint's max width, and the latter is also dynamic but requires the container to be at least some size and it can grow dynamically as much as needed but no more than the max value defined, so now we know the object but how do we get it? we can get it in a custom layout, inside the `MeassurePolicy` parameter, this is a functional interface which means we can override it by just using a lambda, that lambada passes to us the children that the layout has which we should measure using the constraints and them and then place them as we want inside the layout that is acting as parent/container, and the second parameter is the one we have been talking about, it returns to us all the info we have been talking about.
+`width` modifier defines a desired width, the middle one is dynamic and is useful in responsive UIs and it will always match the parent's constraint's max width, and the latter is also dynamic but requires the container to be at least some size and it can grow dynamically as much as needed but no more than the max value defined, so now we know the object but how do we get it? we can get it in a custom layout, inside the `MeassurePolicy` parameter, this is a functional interface which means we can override it by just using a lambda, that lambada passes to us the children that them layout has which we should measure using the constraints and them and then place them as we want inside the layout that is acting as parent/container, and the second parameter is the one we have been talking about, it returns to us all the info we have been talking about.
 There is one composable that also returns this object to us without having to implement a custom layout, it is `BoxWithConstraints`, the `layout` modifier also gives us access to it.